 - Whatever electric underfloor heating range you choose it will operate at a lower temperature than a conventional heating system and with its close to 100% efficiency it helps reduce energy usage and therefore the costs of heating the room.

 - The gentle heat they produce helps prevent damp and condensation problems while minimising air movement, which in turn prevents draughts and helps to remove dust from the air.
-Unlike most conventional heating systems there are no hot to touch surfaces therefore avoiding any risk to young children.
+Unlike most conventional heating systems there are no hot to touch surfaces which avoid any risk to young children.

 What else should you consider?

-- Basement floors are often badly insulated so if possible, you should install additional insulation board on top of the sub-floor before installing your heating system.
+- Basement floors are often badly insulated so, if possible, you should install additional insulation boards on top of the sub floor before installing your heating system.

-- If your basement suffers from particularly cold walls you can install a heatingmat onto them to raise their temperature to your desired level; this also prevents condensation on the walls.
-As with floors in basements it is always recommended to install a structural insulation board first before installing the heating mats or cables.
+- If your basement suffers from particularly cold walls you can install a heating mat onto them to raise their temperature to your desired level; this also prevents condensation on the walls.
+As with all floors in basements, it is always recommended to install a structural insulation board first before installing the heating mats or cables.

-- The use of electric underfloor heating rather than water based heating ensures that there is no flood risk from the heating system from damaged radiators or bust water underfloor heating pipes.
+- The use of electric underfloor heating rather than water based heating ensures that there is no flood risk from the heating system from damaged radiators or burst water underfloor heating pipes.

 Which electric underfloor heating system is most suitable?

 - Loose undertile cable is most suited to smaller rooms and spaces with complicated sections where it can speed up installation.
-It only increases your basement floor build up by 3mm and the cable can be fitted at whatever output you desire.
-The cable can be installed onto Heat Mat’s decoupling membrane to speed up the installation of the heater while the membrane prevents any risk of the floor tiles cracking form sub-floor movement.
+It only increases your basement floor build up by 3mm and the cable can be fitted at any output desired.
+The cable can be installed onto Heat Mat’s Decoupling membrane to speed up the installation of the heater while the membrane prevents any risk of the floor tiles cracking from sub floor movement.

 - In-screed heating cable is particularly suitable for new build basements when a 55mm screed is going to be laid.
-It has the lowest cost of any electric underfloor heating systemand is most appropriate when the room will be regularly heated in the same way so a fast reaction time is not required.
-The cables add no increase to build height (if a 55mm or more screed is already being laid) and they can be installed at whatever Wattage output is desired.
+It has the lowest cost of any electric underfloor heating system and is most appropriate when the room will be regularly heated in the same way so a fast reaction time is not required.
+The cables add no increase to build height (if a 55mm or more screed is already being laid) and they can be installed at any Wattage output desired.